Incendiary device: Incendiary weapons after World War II

 During the Vietnam War, the US developed the CBU-55, a cluster bomb incendiary fueled by propane, a weapon that was used only once in warfare.
 Napalm however, became an intrinsic element of US military action during the Vietnam War as forces made increasing use of it for its tactical and psychological effects.
 Reportedly about 388,000 tons of US napalm bombs were dropped in the region between 1963 and 1973, compared to 32,357 tons used over three years in the Korean War, and 16,500 tons dropped on Japan in 1945.

 Incendiary bombs used in the late 20th century sometimes contained thermite, made from aluminium and ferric oxide.
 It takes very high temperatures to ignite, but when alight, it can burn through solid steel.
 In World War II, such devices were employed in incendiary grenades to burn through heavy armour plate, or as a quick welding mechanism to destroy artillery and other complex machined weapons.

 A variety of pyrophoric materials can also be used: selected organometallic compounds, most often triethylaluminium, trimethylaluminium, and some other alkyl and aryl derivatives of aluminium, magnesium, boron, zinc, sodium, and lithium, can be used.
 Thickened triethylaluminium, a napalm-like substance that ignites in contact with air, is known as thickened pyrophoric agent, or TPA.

 Napalm proper is no longer used by the United States, although the kerosene-fuelled Mark 77 MOD 5 firebomb is currently in use.
 The United States has confirmed the use of Mark 77s in invasion of Iraq in 2003.

 Incendiary weapons and laws of warfare

-Signatory states are bound by Protocol III of the UN Convention on Conventional Weapons which governs the use of incendiary weapons:
+Prior to 1980, when Protocol III of the UN Convention on Conventional Weapons was signed, international law did not directly address incendiary weapons.
+Signatory states to Protocol III are bound by which governs the use of incendiary weapons: